 7. Take a Cooking Class

 Unfortunately, Ren didn’t come with me to India.
 When she does join me on a trip, we usually take a cooking class.
-We’ve taken cooking classes in Bali, Hoi An, Phuket, and Chiang Mai.
-It’s just a fun, hands on way of getting to know the local cuisine.
+We’ve taken cooking classes in Bali, Hoi An, Phuket, Chiang Mai, Tokyo, and Marrakech.
+It’s just a fun, hands-on way of getting to know the local cuisine.

 1. Sanjay Singh Sandwichwala